 A student who fails to qualify for regular admission may be admitted on a conditional basis; provided, however, such student possesses a grade point average of at least 2.50 (calculated on an A equals 4.0 scale).
-Conditional admission can be given only upon the recommendation of the department chair, the college dean, and the Graduate Dean.
+Conditional admission can be given only upon the recommendation of the department chair and the college dean.